Evolution of Ethiopian Coffee From Wild Berries To World Class Brews

-Danakil Depression, Lake Tana, and Great Rift Valley are some of the breathtaking landmarks that you’ll find in Ethiopia.
+Danakil Depression, Lake Tana, and the Great Rift Valley are some of the breathtaking landmarks that you’ll find in Ethiopia.
 Rastafarians see the country as their birthplace.
 Some regard it as the sacred keeper of the Ark of Covenant and a piece of the True Cross, where Jesus was crucified in 33 A.D.

 But beyond these exciting facts, do you know what made Ethiopia famous?
-Coffee.
-Keep reading to learn all you need to know about Ethiopian coffee.

-History of Ethiopian Coffee
+History and Present-Day Ethiopian Coffee

 Fascinated by this discovery, he picked up some cherries and went to the monastery to present what he thought to be heaven-sent food to the monk.
 A monk evaluated the coffee cherries he brought and threw them into the fire pit with the belief that they were the devil’s work.